- Middle School

 Middle School girls have access to our specialist sporting programmes with Directors of Sports in many codes in addition to the Year 8 pathway to podium programme.
 All students have access to the College’s quality coaching and training programmes for athletes of all abilities.

 All students in Years 7 and 8 take part in the Thursday afternoon specialist sporting programme with a large variety of codes to choose from.

 The change to co-education allows us to expand the current fixture calendar.
 Many of the current schools we meet for fixtures are co-ed themselves and we can also begin to include girls’ schools.

 There are a variety of leadership positions available in the Middle School.
 While it is unlikely girls will be able to hold formal leadership positions in the first year there are a number of leadership opportunities both with and without a badge.
 The growing number of student groups and committees is an excellent example of this where students are leading groups such as the QSA (queer straight allegiance), Wellbeing, Environmental Committee and Tasi Noa Wha (Pasifika Group).

 All students take part in the same EOTC (Education outside the classroom) Programme, in a co-educational environment.
 Provisions are made at each Year Level to see all students are cared for during their EOTC experience.

 Boarding in Gibb House is available for girls in the Senior School.
 There are Homestay options available to girls in the Middle School.

-Enrolments for boys and girls from 2021 are now open and details on enrolments are available here.
+Enrolments for boys and girls are open and details on enrolments are available here.

 As places are limited we encourage families to begin the enrolment process as early as possible for the best chance of securing a place for your child.